 Skilled workers emigrating to Australia are assessed on a points-based system with points awarded for qualifications, work experience, English fluency, and age.
 Pass marks exist for each category and before you apply, you must ensure that your points total meets the target for your desired visa.

-The current points system for skilled visas is based on the Skilled Occupation List (SOL), which lists all eligible occupations for migration and the points requirement for each occupation.
+The current points system for skilled visas is based on the short term and medium/long term skilled occupation lists, which lists all eligible occupations for migration and the points requirement for each occupation.

 Doug is our expert for skills assessments